Cross-Modal Distillation for RGB-Depth Person Re-Identification: Results and Discussion

-In summary, to obtain the better results with the cross-modal distillation network, the transfer of knowledge should occur from depth to RGB.
-As shown in section \ref{sec:singmod} (tables~\ref{biwitab} and~\ref{pkulabel}) in the single-modal task a much higher performance was obtained in the RGB modality.
-Hence, the performance in the single-modal task of the baseline network is not critical to performance for cross-modal distillation.
-Results suggest that the success of the distillation step is more dependent on the features learned from the modalities.
+In summary, to obtain the better results with cross-modal distillation, the transfer of knowledge should occur from depth to RGB.
+As shown in section \ref{sec:singmod} (Tables~\ref{biwitab} and~\ref{pkulabel}) in the single-modal task a much higher performance was obtained in the RGB modality.
+Hence, the performance in the single-modal task of the baseline network is not critical for the performance of cross-modal distillation.
+Our results suggest that the success of the distillation step is more dependent on the features learned from the modalities.
 Hence, the features learned in the depth modality were transferable to the RGB modality, while features learned in the RGB modality where not transferable to the depth modality.
-This gives an indication on the relation between the depth and RGB modality where depth can, to a certain degree, be considered a subset of RGB.
-The results indicate that networks with a baseline trained with softmax loss and networks with a baseline network in triplet loss obtain similar results.
-In section \ref{sec:dim} a more detailed analysis on the influence of the embedding size will be evaluated.
+This gives an indication on the relation between the depth and RGB modality where the appearance information in depth is, to a certain degree, a subset of that found in RGB.
+Despite the indirect and direct nature of the loss functions, the results indicate that networks with a baseline trained with softmax loss and networks with a baseline network in triplet loss obtain similar results, which highlights the robustness of the method itself.